 |Location:||Bergen - Norway|

-The selected candidate is expected to live and work in the Bergen region and contribute actively to activities at the department.
+The successfull candidate is expected to live and work in Bergen

 Your application must include:

-Practical questions about the process: contact Gudrun Horvei, firstname.lastname@example.org
+Practical questions about the application, please contact firstname.lastname@example.org.

 Type / Role: